emmanuelgonz/GIS_tools/README.md

 ## Adding GPS coordinates to EXIF metadata
 The script `add_exif_tif.py` adds EXIF metadata to TIF files.
 Just feed it the directory where your files are located.

+## Stitching images into plots
+The script `stitch_all_plots.py` stitches images that are split into plot subdirectories.
+It places the stitched image into the corresponding plot subdirectory.
+This script is used after AgPipeline's plotclip extractor.